Citation, DOI, disclosures and article data

 On FLAIR the signal intensity will vary depending on the timing of the scan.
 Within 48 hours blood will appear as hyperintense to the attenuated adjacent CSF 4.
 Later the signal is more variable and can be difficult to distinguish from flow-related artifact (particularly in the third and fourth ventricles) unless other sequences are also used.

 Treatment and prognosis

-The main treatment approaches of intraventricular hemorrhage can be divided into two:
+The main treatment approaches for intraventricular hemorrhage can be divided into two:

-The latter may merely require careful monitoring of clinical state and serial CTs to assess for ventricular size, or may require ventricular drain placement.
+The latter may merely require careful monitoring of clinical state and serial CTs to assess ventricular size or may require ventricular drain placement.
 A number of patients will go on to require permanent CSF diversion (VP shunt).

 - 1. Giray S, Sen O, Sarica FB et-al. Spontaneous primary intraventricular hemorrhage in adults: clinical data, etiology and outcome.
 Turk Neurosurg.
 2009;19 (4): 338-44.
 Turk Neurosurg (link) - Pubmed citation